tanmaywankar/Grobot_Animations/README.md

 ### Prerequisites
 Before installing this library, ensure you have the [TFT_eSPI](https://github.com/Bodmer/TFT_eSPI) library installed and properly configured for your specific display and pinout in your `User_Setup.h`.

+you can now install it directly from Arduino Library Manager.
+Alternatively here is step by step tutorial if you want to install it from this repository.

 ### Step-by-Step Setup
 1. **Download:** Click the green **Code** button at the top of this repository and select **Download ZIP** you can also download stable release from **Releases** Tab.
 2. **Import:** In your Arduino IDE, go to **Sketch** > **Include Library** > **Add .ZIP Library...**